getpopper/popper-examples/workflows/comp-research/guide/guide_python.md

 Computational notebooks are a great tool for exploratory work.
 We cover here how to launch a Jupyter notebook using Popper.

-Add a new step to workflow in `wf.yml`
+Add a new step to the workflow in `wf.yml`
 ```yml
 - id: "notebook"
   uses: ""